LuckierDodge/LuckierDodge/README.md

 ## 👋 Hallo!

-I'm Ryan, a Software Developer, Roboticist, Researcher, Student, and well-rounded nerd who wears many hats, both figuratively and literally.
+I'm Ryan, a Software Developer, Roboticist, Researcher, and well-rounded nerd who wears many hats, both figuratively and literally.

-You can learn more about me at my [website](https://ryandlewis.dev), or check out some fun metrics below!
+You can learn more about me at my [website](https://ryandlewis.dev), or check out some automatically updated info about my activity below!

 ### 💻 Stuff I've been working on